Home » US Maps » 10 US Mountain Ranges Map

 6. Alaska Range

 For centuries, Alaska has been sought after for its natural resources and beauty.
-Many people who travel to Alaska also visit the Alaska Range Mountains because of their historical significance, wildlife, and scenic views.
-The range is known for its volcanoes, ice fields, and glaciers.
+Many people visit this mountain range because of its historical significance.
+Other notable mountains here are Mount Foraker, Hunter, and Hayes.
+They are known for their volcanoes, ice fields, and glaciers.

 7. Coast Ranges

-The majestic Coast Ranges is a mountain range between the Pacific Ocean and the Cascade, the Sierra Nevada, and Klamath mountain ranges in California.
-The Coast Ranges in California are a series of rugged mountains that stretch for about 400 miles (644 km) along the coast.
+The Coast Ranges is between the Pacific Ocean, Cascade, Sierra Nevada, and Klamath mountain ranges in California.
+This range is a series of rugged mountains that stretch for about 400 miles (644 km) along the coast.

-Peaks sometimes rise over 8000 feet and sea cliffs may be sheer and drop hundreds of feet to the ocean below, creating dramatic views.
+Peaks sometimes rise over 8000 feet and sea cliffs drop hundreds of feet to the ocean below.
 The coastal forests are lush and green, with open woodland at lower elevations.
-The Coast Ranges offer an incredible variety of habitats for plant life, animals, and people.
+The Coast Ranges offer an incredible variety of habitats for plant life and animals.

 8. Adirondacks

 The Adirondacks is a scenic area in upstate New York that encompasses 5,000 square miles (13,000 sq km) of land.
-The mountains and hills that surround it provide a beautiful view of Lake George, which sits in the east of the range.
-This amazing park, Adirondack Park, is known for its rocky terrain, unique flora, and wildlife that includes bears, moose, black bears, coyotes, and river otters.
+The mountains and hills that surround it provide a view of Lake George, which sits in the east of the range.
+Adirondack Park has wildlife that includes, moose, black bears, coyotes, and river otters.

-The Adirondacks are also home to several lakes such as Lake Champlain and Great Sacandaga Lake.
-These lakes offer recreational opportunities from camping to swimming as well as an abundance of fishing spots.
+The Adirondacks are also home to several lakes.
+Lake Champlain and Great Sacandaga Lake give you a chance to camp, swim, and fish.
 Plus, this hiking trail takes you on a journey through some of the most beautiful scenery in America.

-The Adirondack Mountains rise sharply from the lakeshore and have peaks that reach elevations exceeding 5,000 feet (1,500 m).
-The range runs roughly north-south and is bisected by the Hudson River which flows south through part of it.
+The Adirondack Mountains rise sharply from the lakeshore.
+Peaks reach elevations exceeding 5,000 feet (1,500 m).
+The range runs roughly north-south.
+It’s bisected by the Hudson River which flows south through part of it.
 A considerable amount of this wilderness also covers parts of Vermont as well as portions of Quebec.

 9. Ouachita Mountains

-The Ouachita Mountains (Ouachitas) are a mountain range in northwestern Arkansas and southeastern Oklahoma.
+The Ouachita Mountains are a mountain range in northwestern Arkansas and southeastern Oklahoma.
 The highest point is Magazine Mountain at 838 meters (2,753 ft), located in Mount Magazine State Park.
-The Ouachita Mountains make up part of the southern edge of the Ozark Plateau.
+The Ouachitas make up part of the southern edge of the Ozark Plateau.

 10. Klamath Mountains